Filthy Rich (2020 TV series): Development

 On December 19, 2018, it was announced that Fox had given a pilot order to an adaptation of Filthy Rich pitched by Tate Taylor, who also served as executive producer.
-Production companies involved with the pilot included Imagine Television Studios, Wyolah Films, Fox Entertainment, and the Disney-owned 20th Television.
+Production companies involved with the pilot included Imagine Television Studios, Wyolah Films, Fox Entertainment, and the Disney-owned 20th Century Fox Television.
 On May 9, 2019, it was announced that the production had been given a series order.
 Originally intended to air in the fall of 2019, the series was pushed back to Spring due to scheduling conflicts involving Taylor.
 The outbreak of the COVID-19 pandemic resulted in the series premiere being further pushed to fall 2020, in order to shore-up the network's schedule.
 On October 30, 2020, Fox cancelled the series after one season.
 The remaining episodes continued to air at their regular timeslot, before concluding on November 30, 2020.

 Casting

 In February 2019, it was announced that Kim Cattrall had been cast in the lead role for the pilot, then others including Aubrey Dollar, Benjamin Levy Aguilar, Corey Cott and Mark L. Young had joined the pilot.
 It was then announced in March 2019 that Gerald McRaney had joined the cast.
 Alongside the pilot's order announcement, in March 2019 it was reported that Steve Harris, Melia Kreiling, David Denman and Olivia Macklin had joined the cast.
 On May 11, 2019, it was reported that Denman, who was originally cast to play the male lead opposite Cattrall in the series, had exited and his role would be recast.
 On September 13, 2019, Aaron Lazar was cast as Reverend Paul Luke Thomas, replacing both Denman and Steven Pasquale.